pchemguy/spec-kit/templates/prespec-analysis.md

 - defines a global invariant required for consistent system behavior,

 it MUST be promoted to SSS and removed from local user story definitions.

+Any behavior that:

+- is triggered only as a consequence of other user actions; and
+- does not define a standalone user interaction

+MUST be defined in SSS and MUST NOT be represented as a user story.

 ---